MichaelCurrin/twitterverse/docs/installation.md

 $ sqlite3 var/db.sqlite
 ```

-Now see the app usage instructions in the docs of this rep.
+Now see the app usage instructions in the docs of this repo.